-The Waynesburg University MSAT Program seeks to prepare Athletic Training Students for successful careers by instilling a Christian identity with an in-depth study in Athletic Training.
+The Waynesburg University MSAT Program seeks to prepare Athletic Training Students (ATSs) for successful careers by instilling a Christian identity with an in-depth study in Athletic Training.
 The program provides opportunities for students to achieve balance between academic scholarship and the acquisition of skills necessary for careers in athletic training and health care.
 The curriculum design provides opportunities for the development, synthesis, and demonstration of cognitive competency and professional behavior.
-The curriculum is guided by the Athletic Training Educational Competencies enforced by the Commission on Accreditation of Athletic Training Education (CAATE) along with the Christian principles on which the University was founded.
-The NATA Code of Ethics guides our efforts to provide the means, inspiration and values that will enable our Athletic Training Students to pursue successful, productive, and compassionate lives of service.
+The curriculum is guided by the Athletic Training Educational Competencies (ATEC) established by the National Athletic Trainers' Association (NATA) along with the Christian principles on which the University was founded.
+The NATA Code of Ethics guides our efforts to provide the means, inspiration and values that will enable our ATS to pursue successful, productive, and compassionate lives of service.